frankkwabenaaboagye/projects-i/README.md

-# Learning Projects
+# Personal Projects - I

-Project-based learning is a fantastic way to grow as an engineer, and I have taken inspiration from various online resources like YouTubers, blogs, and community-driven platforms.
+Project-based learning is a fantastic way to grow as an engineer, and I have taken inspiration from various online resources and community-driven platforms.
 These projects represent the skills and techniques I’ve picked up along the way.

 Each project is designed to solve real-world problems or demonstrate core concepts for my personal learning and growth.